Special counsel Jack Smith provides fullest picture yet of his 2020 election case against Trump in new filing - KVIA

 Special counsel Jack Smith provides fullest picture yet of his 2020 election case against Trump in new filing

-By Katelyn Polantz, Tierney Sneed, John Fritze, Hannah Rabinowitz, Devan Cole and Holmes Lybrand, CNN
+By Katelyn Polantz, Tierney Sneed, John Fritze, Hannah Rabinowitz, Devan Cole, Holmes Lybrand and Marshall Cohen, CNN

 (CNN) — A federal judge in Washington, DC, has released the most comprehensive narrative to date of the 2020 election conspiracy case against Donald Trump, outlining what special counsel Jack Smith describes as the former president’s “private criminal conduct.”